How Does the YouTube Algorithm Work in 2023?

 The algorithm’s work appears in several places across the site and the app.

 First, there is YouTube’s homepage, showing you rows and rows of video suggestions:

 Second, the algorithm powers YouTube’s search function.
 If two different users search for the exact same phrase, the results will vary in content and ranking based on their individual history.

-And finally, there’s the “Suggested Videos”.
+Third, there’s the “Suggested Videos”.
 These shows up in a column on the right edge of the page.
 The first of these video suggestions is also “up next” – that is, queued for autoplay at the end of every clip.
 The videos’ end screens themselves will show even more suggestion.

 There are slight differences to how the algorithm picks videos for each of these places.
 That’s because they all serve slightly different purposes.

 Technically, there’s no such thing as “the” YouTube algorithm.
 The platform actually uses a number of systems that each have their own specific job, and constantly optimizes all of them.